HimanshiGoel10/StopWatch/README.md

 # Stopwatch Project

 This is a simple stopwatch project created using HTML, CSS, and JavaScript.
-The stopwatch includes functionalities such as start, stop, reset, note time, and clear log.
+The stopwatch includes functionalities such as start, stop, reset, note time, and clear log. <a href="https://himanshi-stopwatch.netlify.app/">View</a>

 ## Features